isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag when `std::move` is applied to other than an rvalue reference.
 (More general case of the previous rule to cover the non-forwarding cases.)
 * Flag when `std::forward` is applied to an rvalue reference (`X&&` where `X` is a concrete type).
 Use `std::move` instead.
 * Flag when `std::forward` is applied to other than a forwarding reference.
 (More general case of the previous rule to cover the non-moving cases.)
-* Flag when an object is potentially moved from and the next operation is a `const` operation; there should first be an intervening non-`const` operation, ideally assignment, to first reset the object's value.
+* Flag when an object is potentially moved from and the next operation is a `const` operation; there should first be an intervening non-`const` operation, ideally assignment, to first reset the object’s value.

 ### <a name="Res-new"></a>ES.60: Avoid `new` and `delete` outside resource management functions